Desert Sportsman Fishing Report 6/22/2019

 Mogollon Rim Region (Sedona, Payson, Heber-Overgaard)

 Canyon Creek – Fishing has been very good and the water is in excellent condition.
-This is the time of year to throw big patterns, come see us for our preferred flies and tactics.
+Come see us for our preferred flies and tactics.

 We stock all of the flies and any other gear necessary for a great day on the water.
 Need some help deciding where to go?
 Come see us!